Devoteam/Hoppscotch-Setup/README.md

 # Hoppscotch-Setup
-An instruction for deploying self-hosted Hoppscotch service with Treaffik!
+An instruction for deploying self-hosted Hoppscotch service with Treafik!

 > [!NOTE]
 > This documentation is heavily based on the Official documentation.
 Pls, check out the [official Hoppschotch documentation](https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).